edX Online

 Master's programs in finance concentrate exclusively on advanced and technical finance concepts, extending the reach of your bachelor's degree.

-Admissions requirements for an online bachelor's in finance program
+Admissions requirements for online finance degree programs

 At the bachelor's level, schools usually apply generalized admissions standards.
 You'll need a high school diploma or the equivalent, and you'll need to meet at least the minimum end of the institution's GPA requirements for undergraduate admissions.